- Symptoms of kitten constipation

 Causes of kitten constipation

-Dehydration is a common cause of constipation in kittens.
+Dehydration in cats is a common cause of constipation.
 Without adequate water intake, kittens can become dehydrated.
 In an effort to remain hydrated, they will reabsorb large amounts of water from their stool.
 Dry stool cannot be moved through the intestinal tract as effectively, leading to constipation.

 An improper diet can also be associated with constipation, if the diet leads to stool that is difficult to transport through the intestines.
 Heavy intestinal parasite infections can block the movement of feces through the intestines, as can foreign body obstructions (a toy or string lodged in the intestines).